kevin-mcneil/CSM-Playbook/frameworks/ai-companion-system/README.md

 Prompt skeleton:

-"Using the stakeholder table we created, generate four communication templates:
+Using the stakeholder table we created, generate four communication templates:

 - An introduction email for a new stakeholder explaining our partnership vision
 - A QBR summary highlighting value delivered to their specific department